Try out our office supply recommendations to take some stress off your wrists.

 Try these products to maintain an ergonomically-correct work environment:

 Palm and Wrist Rests

-Palm and wrist rests will provide support and encourage appropriate posture as you navigate with your mouse or type on your keyboard.
+Palm and wrist rests provide support and encourage appropriate posture as you navigate your mouse or type on your keyboard.
 To use this type of pad correctly, rest the heels of your palms (not your wrists) on the cushion.